Dance Hall Days

 On 20th June Muhammad Ali is fined $10,000 and sentenced to 5 years in jail for refusing to serve in the US armed forces.

-On Sunday, 25th June the Beatles perform All You Need Is Love on Our World, a two-hour television programme broadcast by satellite to a worldwide audience of 400 million.
+On Sunday, 25th June The Beatles perform All You Need Is Love on Our World, a two-hour television programme broadcast live by satellite to an estimated worldwide audience of 400 million in 26 countries.

 On Tuesday, 27th June Barclays Bank introduces the first automatic "hole in the wall" cash dispenser.
 Reg Varney, star of TV's On The Buses, unveils the new machine at a branch in Enfield.